There are a lots of things to keep in mind when trying to pick the best gas grill for your barbecues.

 However, there are a couple of downsides, most notably the drip tray.
 While it catches most of the drippings, we had to empty it every few minutes during our testing.
 It also lacks a thermometer, making it very difficult to gauge how hot it’s cooking.
 These two factors make it imperative that you pay close attention to this grill while you use it.

 Grilling for large get-togethers requires a lot of cooking space.
-If you plan to regularly cook for more than a few people, consider the Nexgrill 5-Burner.
+If you plan to regularly barbecue parties then consider the Nexgrill 5-Burner.

-At 638 square inches, this grill has the largest cooking area of all the gas grills we reviewed.
+At 638 square inches (including the side burner), this grill has the largest cooking area of all the gas grills we reviewed.
 That’s enough for at least 12 big burger patties at once.
 It also produces the most BTUs of cooking power.
 The main burners draw up to 55,000 BTU and 12,000 for the side burner.

 Gas grills: experts view